ESMValGroup/ESMValTool_Tutorial/_episodes/02-installation.md

 To install the WSL please follow the instructions [on the Windows Documentation page](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-After installing the WSL, installation can be done using the same instructions for Linux/MacOSX.
+After installing the WSL, installation can be done using the same instructions for ``Linux``.

 ## Install ESMValTool on Linux/MacOSX